youmitsu/Clipper/README.md

 # Clipper

-A library of Android development to be used for clipping view by specific shape(eg. circle, rectangle, custom shape).
+The AAR library to be used for clipping view by specific shape(eg. circle, rectangle, custom shape).

 ## Abstract